Groombridge: History

 The Waller family bought the Manor in 1360 and owned it for about 240 years.
 In 1604 the estate was sold to Thomas 1st Earl of Dorset.
 He owned the Buckhurst estate at Withyham and his land, including Pollies Hall, run up to the stream on the Sussex side.
 In 1610, for Pollies Hall Nicholas Pennyale paid £10 and 2 fat capon alive each year on 1 November.

 Thomas 1st Earl Dorset died suddenly in 1608 and his grandson Richard 3rd Earl inherited the manor.
 Richard was profligate and by 1618 he had sold the manor to John Packer.
 It may have been that sale that brought the lands on the Sussex side, closer to the river, into the manor.
 Certainly at some time they became part of the estate and some still belong to Groombridge Place today.

 The new owner, John Packer, was a wealthy man, owner of 3 other manors, and a Clerk to the Privy Seal.
 He would have been familiar with the intrigues of the day and made it clear he did not approve of Prince Charles' somewhat harebrained scheme, encouraged by his father James 1, to go to Spain, in disguise in 1623, in an attempt to woo and wed the Spanish Infanta.
 John Packer said if Charles failed he would build a chapel on his land at Groombridge as a thank-offering to God for escaping a union with a Catholic country.
 Charles' plan did fail because the Princess had entered a convent and refused to have anything to do with him.
 True to his word John Packer built his chapel in 1625.
 At first it was known as St. Charles' chapel then Groombridge chapel and finally, after 1872, it was dedicated to St John the Evangelist.

 Burrswood

 Burrswood Health and Wellbeing, situated on land that was once part of the Groombridge Place, was operated as an independent non-surgical hospital, "treating the whole person in a Christian environment".
 Specialities included palliative and respite care, post-surgical care, rehabilitation, counselling, hydrotherapy and physiotherapy.
-Burrswood was founded in 1948 when Dorothy Kerin established her healing ministry and was run under a charity, The Dorothy Kerin Trust, also providing healing services, guest house, tea room, gift shop and Christian book shop on the site.
+Burrswood was founded in 1948 when Dorothy Kerin established her healing ministry and was run as a charity, The Dorothy Kerin Trust, also providing healing services, guest house, tea room, gift shop and Christian book shop on the site.
 In 2016 the trust announced the closure of the hospital however it continued to operate until April 2019 when it closed without advance notice, the charity ceased operations and went into administration and, according to the BBC the staff were not paid their final wages.